MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ms.custom: sfi-image-nochange
 ---

-# Microsoft 365 Copilot for Sales FAQ
+#  Sales solution in Microsoft 365 Copilot FAQ

 We've compiled a list of frequently asked questions and provided brief answers to help you get the required information quickly.

 ## General

-### What is Microsoft 365 Copilot for Sales?
+### What is Sales solution in Microsoft 365 Copilot?

 Copilot for Sales brings together the power of Microsoft 365 Copilot with seller workflows.
 Copilot for Sales leverages data from their CRM platform, as well as large language models and data from Microsoft Graph, Microsoft 365 apps, and the internet.
 Copilot for Sales helps sales teams save time and energy, generate innovative ideas, build stronger customer relationships and ultimately close more deals.